 Because of their nature, push notifications are usually short, which is in line with what people are used to on social media these days.
 They might not want to read your newsletter, no matter how good it is.
 A short notification that pops up in their browser is more appealing.

 Most visitors leave a website and never come back.
 There are several reasons for that, but it doesn’t mean you can’t convert them into clients.
 Push notifications can help you persuade some of them to come back, potentially increasing your traffic and retention rate.

 PushCrew researched that 31% of users dislike push notifications.
 This is a significant number, but it doesn’t mean they were totally against them.

-45% said they receive notifications at the wrong time, while other commonly cited reasons were a lack of personalisation and a feeling of being spammed with too much notifications.
+45% said they receive notifications at the wrong time, while other commonly cited reasons were a lack of personalisation and a feeling of being spammed with too many notifications.

-Almost a half of businesses using web push notifications are sending out vague messages to their audience.
+Almost half of businesses using web push notifications are sending out vague messages to their audience.
 People frown at the plain text without personalisation.
 70% of users stated they like emojis in their notifications and 53% enjoy big images.